Joe Mazzulla: 2023–24 season: First NBA Championship

 Mazzulla was retained as head coach for the 2023–24 season and received the endorsement of President of Basketball Operations Brad Stevens, who called him "a terrific leader" and "accountable".

 During the season, Mazzulla earned two Eastern Conference Coach of the Month awards, one in December and another in March.
 With a league-best 64–18 record, the Celtics had their first 60+ win season since 2009 and took the top overall seed in the NBA along with home-court advantage throughout the playoffs for the first time since their last championship season.
 The Celtics went on to beat the Miami Heat and Cleveland Cavaliers in five games during the first round and Eastern Conference Semifinals, respectively.
 After completing a 4–0 sweep of the Indiana Pacers in the Eastern Conference Finals, Mazzulla, at age 35, became the youngest head coach to make the NBA Finals since Bill Russell in 1969.
 The Celtics went on to defeat the Dallas Mavericks in five games during the 2024 NBA Finals, giving Mazzulla his first NBA championship.
 Mazzulla also became the youngest head coach to win the NBA Finals in over 50 years.

 2024–25 season

 Mazzulla was named Eastern Conference Coach of the Month in March after the Celtics finished the month with a 14–1 record, including a perfect 8–0 record on the road.
 They ultimately finished with a 61–21 record to clinch their 26th Atlantic Division and finished as the #2-seed in the East for the playoffs, behind the No. 1 ranked Cleveland Cavaliers.
-The Celtics beat the Orlando Magic in five games during the first round, but lost to the New York Knicks in six games during the Eastern Conference Semifinals.
+The Celtics beat the Orlando Magic in five games during the first round, but lost to the New York Knicks in six games during the Eastern Conference Semifinals, which also saw them lose Jayson Tatum to an Achilles injury in Game 4.

 2025–26 season: Contract extension

 On August 8, 2025, Mazzulla signed a multi-year extension with the Celtics.
+Despite the absence of Jayson Tatum for most of the season, they still managed to achieve a 56–26 record to clinch their 27th Atlantic Division, and finish once again as the #2-seed in the East for the playoffs, but this time behind the No. 1 ranked Detroit Pistons.
+The Celtics went on to lose to the Philadelphia 76ers in seven games during the first round despite a 3–1 lead.
+On May 26, Mazzulla was named the NBA Coach of the Year for the first time in his career.